 The 7.75% Senior Secured Notes valuation is classified as Level 2.
 In addition, the valuation of the 12% Senior Secured Notes is also classified as Level 2.
 The valuations of our other long-term debt agreements are classified as Level 3 and are based on valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
 The fair value measurement of our 12% Senior Secured Notes are valued utilizing the current estimated market yield of our 7.75% Senior Secured Notes which have similar terms.
 The fair value measurements of our other long-term debt agreements are valued using a discounted cash flow model that calculates the present value of future cash flows pursuant to the terms of the debt agreements and applies estimated current market interest rates.
 The estimated current market interest rates are based primarily on interest rates currently being offered on borrowings of similar amounts and terms.
 In addition, no valuation input adjustments were considered necessary relating to nonperformance risk for our debt agreements.
-The fair value of financial instruments is not include all assets, including intangibles, and all liabilities.
+The fair value of financial instruments is not indicative of the overall fair value of our assets and liabilities since financial instruments do not include all assets, including intangibles, and all liabilities.